Curt R. Ledford

 Curt also assists the firm’s clients with state and federal permitting and environmental approvals, and Curt has represented both buyers and sellers alike in transactions involving renewable energy facilities.
 As a former utility employee, Curt is also intimately familiar with the various rules, regulations, and contractual requirements of local utilities, and provides guidance to developer clients when navigating through the labyrinth of utility line extension and interconnection rules and requirements.

 Curt is active in various professional organizations.
 One of Curt’s favorite positions is his role as a Market Leadership Advisory Board Member for the US Green Building Counsel.
 He was also a founding member of the Energy, Utilities and Communication Law Section of the State Bar of Nevada.
 Also, Curt is currently the chairman of the Clean Energy Project, an organization founded by former senator Harry Reid.

 A steadfast supporter of community and charitable efforts, Curt assisted VEA to form a charitable foundation, and is a longtime volunteer in many community-oriented donation drives and projects.
-Of particular note, Curt was recently involved in an effort to raise meaningful funds for the Las Vegas Rescue Mission during the Thanksgiving holiday.
 On his way to the office, you will likely see Curt passing by the Las Vegas Strip in his electric car.

 Curt received a J.D. from the University of Arizona in 2004, and a B.A. in Finance from the University of Arizona in 2001.
 He is admitted to practice law in Nevada.